LB--/tuples/README.md

 ```

 #### `multi_assert`
-Given a template that takes zero or more template arguments and yields a `value` member, takes all the given tuples and forwards their contents to the given template individually.
+Given a template that takes zero or more template arguments and yields a `value` member, takes all the given `LB::tuples::tuple`s and/or `std::tuple`s and forwards their contents to the given template individually.
 The resulting `value` is all the intermediate `value`s combined with `&&`.
 In other words, asserts that multiple tuples satisfy a requirement.

 [Example](https://github.com/LB--/tuples/blob/tuples/test/multi_assert.cpp):
 ```cpp